mpm214/spglobal_api/README.md

 | 10/7/2024  | 10/11/2024     | S&P SmallCap 600| Addition  | MDU Resources Group  | MDU    | Industrials           | Corporate Action |
 | 10/7/2024  | 10/11/2024     | S&P SmallCap 600| Deletion  | Chuy's Holdings      | CHUY   | Consumer Discretionary| Corporate Action |

+### Feature definitions:

+**Announced:** The date that the press release was published.
+The first day of public dissemination of the index change news.
+Releases occur after market hours.
+The first trading day after the Announced date is the first day the market will acnkowledge this news.

+**Effective Date:** The date that the index change event takes place beginning with the start of market hours.

+**Index Name:** SP Global index names including but not limited to: SP500, SP MidCap 400, SP SmallCap 600, and SP100.

+**Action:** Typically an index is a set number of constituents.
+This results in each addition needing to be accompanied by a deletion.
+  - Addition - means the company/ticker was added to the index.
+  - Deletion - means the company/ticker was removed from the index.

+**Company Name:** The name of the company of the stock.

+**Ticker:** The ticker of the stock.

+**GICS Sector:** The GICS sector classification of the stock.

+**Event Type:** Distinguishes between events that were the result of an "Index Review" or a "Corporate Action".

 This structure is consistent, ensuring ease of analysis for the extracted data.